I bet you didn't expect that. I recently explained that neither dementia nor mental confusion are symptoms of ALS.

 If I had bet on what would happen, I could have made a lot of money.
 Of course, everyone, and I mean everyone, pulled the PEG hose.
 Most of the times it's not bad, but I'm always afraid of such things.
 On this subject, too, I have found that those who most often shake their heads at their own colleagues are no better.
 It's not entirely clear to me how you manage to keep pulling on the tube even during bolus administration.

-And so it took less than 48 hours for a nurse to get stuck on the PEG tube and, as usual, not be able to connect my pain-filled facial expression with it.
-By the time I had managed to type "PEG tube", there were already crazy ideas about where I supposedly had pain.
+And so it took less than 48 hours before a carer got stuck on the PEG tube and, as usual, couldn't connect my pain-filled facial expression with it.
+By the time I had managed to type „PEG tube“, there were already crazy ideas in the room about where I was supposedly in pain.
 And the puncture site of my PEG was bleeding.
 Great.
-Just six weeks later, we finally have peace from pain, bleeding and festering infectious wounds on the PEG.
+We've finally been free of pain, bleeding and purulent, infectious wounds on the PEG for just six weeks.

-Care comment - Quote - "Oops!
-Did you pull the PEG again?"
+Comment from the carer - Quote - „Oops!
+Have you pulled the PEG again?“

 Any more questions, Kienzle?

 After six days, the wound has still not healed.
-Despite daily dressing changes and Lavanid application, new purulent exudate comes every day.
-That suggests an infection.
-If it's not much better tomorrow, I'll have to call my doctor again.
-It's getting quite embarrassing...
+Despite daily dressing changes and Lavanid application, new purulent exudate appears every day.
+This suggests an infection.
+If it's not much better tomorrow, I'll probably have to see my doctor again.
+It's starting to get quite embarrassing...